Israeli woman laments convicted Palestinians exchanged for innocent hostages

-Israel-Hamas war: Jewish woman in Northern Ireland laments that convicted Palestinians must be released to release innocent hostages
+Israel-Hamas war: Jewish woman in Northern Ireland laments that Palestinians accused of serious crime must be released to release innocent hostages

 and live on Freeview channel 276